anick8/readLikes/README.md

 # Routes

-## /isFollow
+## /getLikesbyID

-Checks if Follows and if Following or not, given two IdentityUUIDs :
+Gets the likes by ID:
 Request Body -
- - req.body.Follower
- - req.body.Following
+ - req.body.ID - ID of the Post,Asset,Bundle etc.

  Response Body -
- res.body.data  = {"isFollowing","isFollower"}  // true or false
+ res.body.data  = {"LikeCount":No of Likes ,"LikeList": List of IdentityUUIDs that likes it }  // true or false

 Query -
-- 'select "Follower" from "Follow" where "Follower" = $1 AND "Following" = $2'
-AND
-- 'select "Follower" from "Follow" where "Follower" = $2 AND "Following" = $1'
+- select "IdentityUUID" from "Like" where "ID"=$1

-## /readAllFollows
+## /getLikesbyIdentity

 Request Body -

- - req.body.Follower - Person A / From IdentityUUID
- - req.body.Following - Person B / To IdentityUUID
- - req.body.ErsOrIng - Followers ( 0 ) or Following ( 1 ) , Default 0
-- req.body.limit : Number of rows returned , Default 20
-- req.body.offset : Offset of rows returned, Default 0
+ req.body.IdentityUUID -  IdentityUUID of the Identity that liked it.

  Response Body -
- - res.body.data  = [{"Follower","Following"}] array
+ - res.body.data  = [List of  IDs that was liked by IdentityUUID] array

-Query - \
+Query -
-- 'SELECT * from "Follow" WHERE ' + (ErsOrIng?"\"Follower\"":"\"Following\"")+ ' =$1 LIMIT $2 OFFSET $3
+select "ID" from "Like" where "IdentityUUID" =$1

 # Response Format